madlambda/Acorn/docs/hierarchical-fs.md

 ## Introduction

-The concept of a file is the same (or very close) on most operating systems of today.
+The concept of a file is the same (or very close) on most operating systems these days.
 The content of a file is a one-dimensional byte array where the meaning of its content comes from the reader's interpretation.
 The basic file operations are: create, open, read, write, seek and close.
 That simplicity has a huge impact on the success of Multics and Unix, and it still benefits today's